 In rural locations, people around you will often be earning their living and country hours can run into the late evening and very early morning.
 So be tolerant when it comes to sounds and scents – it’s all part of being in the country!
 It’s also worth remembering that because all the properties in our brochure are privately owned, they are decorated and furnished according to the individual owner’s tastes.

 If you stay at Templelands during the winter months the heating should cope with temperatures of minus 10 Celsius and keep you cosy.
-In 2010 a great grandmother nonagenerian and her son, all the way from Australia, stayed for 3 weeks and coped well despite the very exceptional cold and very deep snow.
+In 2010 a great grandmother nonagenerian and her son, all the way from Australia, stayed for 3 weeks and coped well despite the very exceptional cold (minus ten degrees C) and unusually very deep snow.
 Most of the year temperatures are well above these exceptional minima.

 In fact, you’ll be expected to be economical with heating from May to September (exceptional weather aside) when we expect you to be out and about and enjoying the outdoors; we are all more energy conscious these days aren’t we?

 We like to use the shutters to help retain heat at night, on the one hand, but also to let the warmth in when the sun shines.
-Keep the shutters closed = no heat.
+Keep the shutters closed = limited passive heating.

 The same applies with ventilation.
 Good air circulation helps prevent condensation but also allows warm / fresh air to circulate.
-An old house trick is open the property up when the external temperature is warm and to give it a good blast of fresh air once a day.
+An old house trick is open the property up when the external temperature is warm and to give it a good blast of fresh air at least once or twice a day.

 The garden flat has its own programmable central heating controls and piping hot water on demand and all the facilities you’d expect in a modern home, but without losing any of the charm.
 But if you have special needs, have a condition that requires hospital temperatures, please let us know in advance and we’ll up the boiler temperature, as normally this is not changed unless temperatures drop to minus zero (higher temperatures can play havoc with the old woodwork.)
 Look after our property and it/we will look after you.